 - Spices (cumin, garam masala, saffron)

-Directions: After marinating the chicken with spices and yogurt for a few hours, cook the basmati rice until it’s 70% cooked.
-In a heavy-bottomed pot, layer the marinated chicken at the bottom, followed by the partially cooked rice.
-Sprinkle additional spices and fried onions if desired.
-Cover the pot tightly and cook on low heat until the chicken is tender and the rice is fully cooked, allowing the flavors to meld.
+Directions: Marinate chicken in spices and yogurt for a few hours.
+Cook rice till it’s 70% done.
+In a heavy pot, put chicken at the bottom, then rice on top.
+Sprinkle more spices and fried onions if you like.
+Cover tight and cook on low heat till chicken is tender and rice finishes cooking.

 Advice: Serve with raita (yogurt sauce) and pickles.
-You can also add boiled eggs or potatoes to the layers for a heartier dish.
+You can also add boiled eggs or potatoes in the layers.

 4.4 Lemon Garlic Chicken with Rice